Nithmr/HostelAllotment/README.md

+_This is a excellent project but needs to be ported to a better framework and language.
+Hint, hint...._
 # HostelAllotment
 This is an application that is developed using CAKEPHP which is used to allocate hostel room to students.